 If your WBC count falls, you will not automatically get an infection.
 But, it is important to watch for signs and symptoms of a possible infection:

 Naturally occurring hematopoietic growth factors stimulate the production of different types of blood cells.
 These growth factors can be produced in a laboratory and are available as drugs.
-The two growth factors that stimulate production of white blood cells are granulocyte-macrophage colony stimulating factor (GM-CSF) and granulocyte colony stimulating factor (G-CSF).
-They are frequently given the day after you start chemotherapy and for up to two weeks.
+The 2 growth factors that stimulate production of white blood cells are granulocyte-macrophage colony stimulating factor (GM-CSF) and granulocyte colony stimulating factor (G-CSF).
+They are frequently given the day after you start chemotherapy and for up to 2 weeks.

 There are things you can do to decrease your risk of infection: